Emergency

 Most of us have been there… stranded on the side of a highway with a flat tire or empty gas tank while traffic zooms by.
 Unfortunately for some, what started as an inconvenience often leads to tragedy.

 It’s a risk that’s growing each year.
-Recent research shows a nearly 10% annual increase in these types of accidents.
+Recent research shows these accidents are increasing at a compounding rate of 8.4% annually.

-Hazard lights – which serve as the only available warning beacon for disabled vehicles – were invented in 1951 and have not changed since.
+Hazard lights – the only available warning beacon for disabled vehicles – were invented in 1951 and have not changed since.
 That’s seventy years without innovation, and studies show the rate of deaths and injuries is getting worse every year.

 Driver behavior is part of the problem.
 But the single greatest reason for these tragedies is our reliance on last-century equipment that does not effectively communicate with other drivers and vehicles.